March 11, 2017 2 min read

 Take control of clutter by creating in-drawer charging or powering stations.
 Have a need elsewhere?
 You can also use Docking Drawer outlets to create charging stations in

 We offer a variety of outlet configurations that feature various combinations of AC, USB-A and USB-C with Power Delivery.
 Our Blade outlets can connect up to 4 devices, and our Blade Duo outlets can connect up to 8 devices in a single outlet.

 Take our Outlet Selector Quiz if you're not sure which outlet will best fit your project needs, or browse this step-by-step specification guide for details on how to select the right outlet for any need or drawer type.

 Now that you have:

 ...it is time to plan your in-drawer outlet installation!
-Don't worry-Docking Drawer has created two technical libraries to make planning incredibly simple.
+Don't worry-Docking Drawer has call the resources you need to ensure a smooth specification process.

-The Docking Drawer Support Library contains all of the technical resources you will need to specify an in-drawer outlet including:
+Find the literature you need in our downloadable library, which contains all of the technical resources you will need to specify an in-drawer outlet, including: